 Proverbs - Proverbs chapter 30 verse 32 teaches us today: "If you have been a fool by being proud or plotting evil, cover your mouth in shame."
 The thing that stood out to me in this Proverb today is that being proud equals being a fool.
 Plotting evil also equals being a fool - and I'm sure we'd all quickly agree on that.
 But, being proud also equals being a fool!
 This is so important for us to realize.
 I am afraid that all too often we can default to being prideful, thinking that's appropriate, when indeed it is pure foolishness.
 Being proud = been a fool.
 Why do you suppose this is?
 What is it about pride that is so bad?
 I think it is in large part this: when we are proud we are turning our focus away from God and toward ourselves.
 We are relying on ourselves instead of God.
 We are glorifying ourselves instead of God.
 And when we look at Satan and the Fall, we see that pride can even get to the point of trying to equate ourselves with God!
 This was Satan's great sin.
 Pride.
 And pride is a sin that we must be vigilant to guard against in our lives today, tomorrow and every day.
 Let us not be foolish by being proud!
 And when we find ourselves being prideful, let us cover our mouths in shame as this Proverb teaches and repent.
 Do you struggle with pride in your life?
 Do you agree with this Proverb that being proud = being a fool?

-YouTube - As it is the day after Christmas, here is Jars of Clay singing "Little Drummer Boy:"
+Worship Video: As it is the day after Christmas, here is for KING AND COUNTRY singing "Little Drummer Boy:"

 Comments from you: What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!

 p.s.
 Download our monthly Small Group study notes for our One Year Bible readings at this link.

 p.s. #2 - Download a schedule of our One Year Bible readings for the year in PDF format at this link.